farstarinc/puppet-module-nginx/README.md

-Provide a URL media prefix and media root directory if you have a media directory of static files which should be served directly by Nginx and not by your application servers:
+Provide a URL media prefix and media root directory if you have a media directory of static files which should be served directly by Nginx and not by your application servers.
+These files will be cached indefinitely:

     nginx::site { "mediaqueri.es":
       domain => "mediaqueri.es",